MuizRecon/MuizRecon/README.md

 ## Cybersecurity Analyst | Web Application Security | API Security| SOC & Detection Foundation

 I'm a cybersecurity practitioner focused on blue team operations, web application security, and API security.
-The defensive side of cybersecurity is where I am building my career.
+The offensive side of cybersecurity is where I am building my career.

 My interest in web application and API security goes beyond simply identifying vulnerabilities.
 I focus on understanding how to detect attacks, implement effective defenses, and build systems that identify threats early.
 The intersection of SOC operations and application security is where I thrive.